jonhadfield/easeprobe/docs/Deployment.md

         level: "info"
 ```

-### 5.2 Creating a PV/PVC for EaseProbe SLA data persistent.
+### 5.2 Creating a PV/PVC for GuardianProbe SLA data persistent.

 To be simple, we use the NFS as an example